What is SIP Protocol and How Does It Work?

 - Businesses deploy SIP to boost efficiency and increase ROI within their organizations.
 For example, instead of having several platforms to manage video, telephony, and other services, they can use SIP to manage them all with one interface.

-- SIP calling ensures that an enterprise is always available and on-call for their customers to contact them.
+- The last important benefit of SIP calling technology that an enterprise is always available and on-call for their customers to contact them.
+White labeled SIP empowers support team to improve user experience.